 - The main earthing terminal must have terminals for the connection of protective conductors and equipotential bonding conductors.
 These terminals must allow the connection of conductors with a cross-section of ≥ 16 mm2.
 The main earthing terminal must have one or two terminals for the connection of earthing conductors with a diameter ≥ 10 mm.

 - The number of vertical earth electrodes depends on the resistivity of the ground and the maximum allowable resistance of the earthing arrangement (EA).
-If the building installation is of the TN-C-S system earthing type, the resistance of the earthing arrangement has no effect on the protection against electric shocks.
+If the building installation is of the TN-C-S type of system earthing, the resistance of the earthing arrangement has no effect on the protection against electric shocks.
 Here it is necessary to ensure continuity of the PEN conductor to the protective conductor.
 Therefore, the resistance of the earthing arrangement can be normalized, e.g. by the requirements for lightning protection of the house.

 - IEC 60050-195:2021